Support Us

 Collection Overview

 Mary Fleming was one of the ‘Four Maries’ who were attendants of Mary, Queen of Scots.
-She was very close to the young queen, possibly because they were cousins and close in age.
-Mary Fleming went to France with Mary, Queen of Scots in 1548 and stayed there with her over the next thirteen years.
+As her cousin and similar in age, she was especially close to the young queen, Mary Fleming went to France with Mary, Queen of Scots in 1548 and stayed there with her over the next thirteen years.

 Location of collection